petercraigmile/dwt/README.md

 ### Issues

+1. The plot command is not working.

-1. The documentation for this R package needs more work.
+2. The documentation for this R package needs more work.

 ### References: